pepkit/peppy/doc/source/models.rst

 **Example:**

-You have several samples, of multiple different experiment *types*, each yielding different *types* of data and files.
+You have several samples, of different experiment types, each yielding different varieties of data and files.
 For each sample of a given experiment type that uses a particular pipeline, the set of file path types that are relevant for the initial pipeline processing or for downstream analysis is known.
-For instance, a peak file with a certain genomic location is likely to be relevant for a ChIP-seq sample, while a transcript abundance/quantification file will probably be used when working with a RNA-seq sample.
-This common environment, in which one or more file types are specific to a pipeline or analysis for a particular experiment type, is not only amenable to a extension of the base ``Sample`` to a more bespoke ``Sample`` *type*, but it's also especially likely to be made more pleasant by doing so.
+For instance, a peak file with a certain genomic location will likely be relevant for a ChIP-seq sample, while a transcript abundance/quantification file will probably be used when working with a RNA-seq sample.
+This common situation, in which one or more file types are specific to a pipeline and analysis both benefits from and is amenable to a bespoke ``Sample`` *type*.
+Rather than working with a base ``Sample`` instance and repeatedly specifying paths to relevant files, those locations can be provided just once, stored in an instance of the custom ``Sample`` *type*, and later used or modified as needed by referencing a named attribute on the object.
-Rather than working with a generic, base ``Sample`` instance and needing to repeatedly specify the paths to relevant files, those locations can be specified just once, stored in an instance of the custom ``Sample`` *type*, and then later used or modified as needed, referencing a named attribute on the object.
-As this approach can dramatically reduce the number of times that a full filepath must be accurately typed, it will certainly save a modest amount of simple typing time; more significantly, it's likely to save time lost to diagnostics of typo-induced errors.
-The most rewarding aspect of employing the ``Sample`` extension strategy, however, is the potential for a drastic readability boost; as the visual clutter of raw filepaths clears, code readers are able to more clearly focus on the content and use of the data pointed to by filepath rather than the path itself.
+This approach can dramatically reduce the number of times that a full filepath must be accurately keyed and thus saves some typing time.
+More significant, it's likely to save time lost to diagnostics of typo-induced errors.
+The most rewarding aspect of employing the ``Sample`` extension strategy, though, is a drastic readability boost.
+As the visual clutter of raw filepaths clears, code readers can more clearly focus on questions of *what* a filepath points to and *how* it's being used, rather than on the path itself.

 **Logistics:**